Sally Ann Howes

-Sally Ann Howes (20 July 1930 – 19 December 2021) was an English actress and singer.
+Sally Ann Howes (20 July 1930 – 19 December 2021) was an English and American actress and singer.
 Her career on screen, stage and television spanned six decades.
 She is best known for the role of Truly Scrumptious in the 1968 musical film Chitty Chitty Bang Bang.
 In 1963, she was nominated for a Tony Award for Best Lead Actress in a Musical for her performance in Brigadoon.

 Childhood and early film career

 Family

-Howes was born on 20 July 1930 in St John's Wood, London, the daughter of British comedian/actor/singer/variety star Bobby Howes (1895–1972) and actress/singer Patricia Malone (1899–1971).
+Howes was born on 20 July 1930, in St John's Wood, London, the daughter of British comedian/actor/singer/variety star Bobby Howes (1895–1972) and actress/singer Patricia Malone (1899–1971).
 She was the granddaughter of Capt.
 J.A.E.
 Malone (died 1928), London theatrical director of musicals, and she had an older brother, Peter Howes, a professional musician and music professor.
 Her great-grandfather, Captain Joseph Malone, was awarded the Victoria Cross in 1854 at the Charge of the Light Brigade.
 Her uncle, Pat Malone, was an actor on stage, films, and television.

 Howes moved to the family's country house in Essendon, Hertfordshire, for the duration of World War II.
 She was a show-business baby who lived a quiet, orderly childhood, where she grew up with a nanny and was surrounded by a variety of pets and her parents' theatrical peers, including actor/writer Jack Hulbert and his wife, actress Cicely Courtneidge, who had an adjoining house.